 The Outdoor Adventure Center (OAC) is the headquarters for your next adventure with UCF.
 The OAC offers a variety of rental gear, from tents and sleeping bags to surf boards and Stand-Up Paddleboards.

 There are four racquetball courts that are located on the first floor of the Recreation and Wellness Center near the free weights area.
-Courts can be reserved by members and students as early as one day in advanced by calling the RWC.
+Courts can be reserved by members and students as early as one day in advance by calling the RWC.
 When not reserved, courts are on a first-come-first-serve basis.
 Racquets, racquetballs and goggles are available for checkout at the member services desk.

-RWC @ Downtown is a 7,800 sq.ft facility located at the new UCF Downtown campus.
-The facility is on the second floor of the UnionWest @ Creative Village building and will serve both UCF Students and Valencia College Downtown Students.
+RWC @ Downtown is a 7,800 sq. ft innovative and brand new facility located at the new UCF Downtown campus.
+The facility is on the second floor of the

 The weight floor which is split into two areas provides approximately 14,000 sq. ft. of space for guests to work any muscle group.
 The first area of the weight floor is mostly machine based, while the second area is predominantly free weights.
 Both areas are located on the first floor of the Recreation and Wellness Center.

 The wet classroom is used in a wide range of ways.
-First aid and CPR classes are mostly taught in the space as well as act as a classroom for lifeguard in-services and SCUBA classes.
+First aid and CPR classes are mostly taught in the space as well as serving as a classroom for lifeguard in-services and SCUBA classes.
 The wet classroom is located at the end of the hall past the racquetball courts of the Recreation and Wellness Center.